Marc Guéhi: Personal life

 Guéhi has been described as being defined by his Christian faith.
 He is the son of a church minister, and has spoken about how "God first" was the rule in his household.
-Those close to him describe him as extremely humble, low maintenance.
+Some of those close to him have described him as "extremely humble" and "low maintenance".
 As of August 2025, he still lived at home with his parents and three younger sisters.

 In December 2024, the Football Association indicated that they would contact Guéhi to remind him religious messaging is banned from equipment, after he played with "I love Jesus" handwritten over the rainbow-coloured captain's armband as part of Stonewall's Rainbow Laces campaign to support LGBTQ+ issues.
 In spite of the warning, Guéhi further risked FA charges by writing "Jesus loves you" over his rainbow armband in Palace's following game.
 Guéhi's father defended him from criticism, accusing the LGBT community of "trying to impose on others what they believe in".